 Mike Kimmel is Executive Director of Agape House of Prescott.
 Mike has served for 25 years in organizations that help homeless individuals rebuild, transform, and become self-sufficient members of society.
 After 37 years of managing computer engineering teams for large corporations, Mike has taken over the Executive Director role in Prescott.
 He believes that providing housing alone is not the answer, but healing, growing, and training in Christ will end the cycle of homelessness.
 Mike lives here in paradise with his wife of 37 years.
 He spends spare time hiking the trails of the area, cooking, and working their property.

 Becky Mitchell is the Administrative Director of Agape House of Prescott.
-Becky is a mother of four and has been married to her husband Matt for 15 years.
+Becky is a mother of four and has been married to her husband Matt since 2004.
 Becky graduated from Mount Vernon Nazarene University in 2002 with a double major in Business Administration Management and Sociology Community Development.
 Since 1998, throughout the mid-west and Arizona, Becky has studied and served at diverse inner-city and transitional housing programs.
 She has served both the youth and the homeless population.
 “I serve because I’ve tasted God’s grace and mercy and know the hope only HE offers.
 I feel the urgency to share the gospel and truth for freedom of bondage.
 ALL have hurt, and pain and ALL are searching for love and acceptance.”

 Lisa serves as Discipleship Director at Agape House.
 After earning her degree in Urban Ministries at Moody Bible Institute in Chicago, she moved to Los Angeles and worked for seven years with families facing homelessness.
 Then Lisa was appointed by Mission Door in 2010 and moved to Phoenix, and partnered with Neighborhood Ministries for the past ten years.
 There she worked with the College Access and Moms’ Place programs, mentoring and discipling first-generation college students and teen moms.